numalariamodeling/FE-2023-examples/README.md

     ```
 - This week's analyzer script also includes a basic python plotter for the results from `InsetChartAnalyzer` that will help you visualize each of the `channels_inset_chart` throughout the simulation.
 Take a look through the code to see if you can tell what it is doing before running it.
 - Run the analyzer
 - Wait for the analyzer to succeed.
-Once it is finished check out your new outputs (see if you can find the `wdir` mentioned above without help).
+Once it is finished check out your new processed outputs (see if you can find the `wdir` mentioned above without help).
 You should see two csvs, one from each analyzer, as well as a InsetChart.png.
 Make sure these files have been created and examine the data they contain.
     - *Note: this InsetChart.png is a similar plot to that of Week 1 but is written in python and included at the end of the analyzer script directly.
 This is meant to showcase the ability to create similar plots using R or python, to your comfort.*
 - As an additional exercise, try to make a data visualization in R or python based off of the MonthlyPfPRAnalyzer output (PfPR_Clinical_Incidence_monthly.csv), based on the `MalariaSummaryReport`.
 You'll need to take a look through the output file and decide what kind of figure may be interesting and inform you about your simulation. *Note: there is a [solution script](https://github.com/numalariamodeling/FE-2023-examples/blob/main/solution_scripts/Week2/plot_SummaryReport.Rmd) for this that is similar to the Week 1 InsetChart plotter, but it is highly recommended to try making your own version first as an exercise of creativity and data visualization skills where everyone may have unique ideas.
 Check out the [plotting resources](https://numalariamodeling.github.io/FE-2023-quarto-website/resources/coding_resources.html), then discuss with your colleagues or the instructional staff if you get stuck.
 If you use the solution script, remember that it is only meant as a sample plot and not a key way to show results as that will be dependent on specific research questions and model configurations.*
 - Once you've completed your data visualization exercise, feel free to try changing some other [config parameters](https://docs.idmod.org/projects/emod-malaria/en/latest/parameter-configuration.html) in your example script.
 Run additional simulations with different durations, population sizes, agebins, etc. - whatever you think would be interesting!
 This is a great time to look through the EMOD documentation and explore parameters so you get to know the EMOD ecosystem better. *(Tip: change your experiment name to keep track of your simulations in both the metadata and analyzer outputs)*